Broken Link Building Tactic

 STEP 1 – Finding broken links from relevant web pages 🔍

-Everything is fully automated in our Broken Link Detector tool here at Linkub.
+Everything is fully automated in our Broken Link Dashboard here at Linkub.

 Wait, how?
 Our system crawls millions of web pages from over 10k software companies to find dead pages near to any subject matter in the IT sector.